 There are now more than 16.9 million cancer survivors in the United States, and 40 million worldwide – a figure expected to double by 2040.
 Improved prognosis has created a growing need to address the unique health issues facing cancer survivors that result from the disease, its treatment and related conditions.

-New guidance published today from exercise oncology experts recommends the systematic use of an ‘exercise prescription’ by healthcare workers and… Read more
+New guidance published today from exercise oncology experts recommends the systematic use of an ‘exercise prescription’ by healthcare workers… Read more

 St. Lawrence Island, just south of the Bering Strait in Arctic Alaska, is one of the most isolated places on the planet.
 Wild, mountainous and remote, the island is inhabited by 1,600 indigenous Yupik Eskimos who subsist by hunting and fishing.

-Although the island’s natural environment may appear pristine, residents are exposed to high levels of persistent organic pollutants—toxic chemicals that remain in the environment… Read more
+Although the island’s natural environment may appear pristine, residents are exposed to high levels of persistent organic pollutants—toxic chemicals that remain in the… Read more